 - Have followed a programme of study leading to the Leaving Certificate

 For 2019 these examinations are offered in the following subjects:

 Modern Greek, Finnish, Polish, Estonian, Slovakian,

 The development of the examinations in these languages has evolved over time.
-From time to time the SEC, and prior to 2003 the Department of Education and Science, have received requests to provide examinations for native speakers in their mother tongue.
+From time to time the SEC, and prior to 2003 the Department of Education and Skills, have received requests to provide examinations for native speakers in their mother tongue.
 The policy has been to accede to these requests in the case of the national languages of EU states in line with the commitment made by member states under Article 149 of the Treaty of Nice.
 This states that "Community action shall be aimed at developing the European dimension in education, particularly through the teaching and dissemination of the languages of the Member States."